 (Sponsors of the Global Apostolate)

-Like the early Church, our association of families and individuals offers mutual spiritual support in living the fulness of the Catholic faith as we pilgrimage to the House of the Father.
+Like the early Church, our association of families and individuals offers mutual spiritual support in living the fullness of the Catholic faith as we pilgrimage to the House of the Father.

-Family Prayer Night is the simple, little way for priests, parents and the entire parish family to evangelize, to bring hearts and souls directly to Jesus, to meet Him, to spend time in His presence, to ask for assistance, to heal the wounds of sin, to thank Him and to love Him.
+Family Prayer Night is a simple, "little way" for priests, parents and parish families to evangelize, to bring hearts and souls directly to Jesus: to meet Him, to spend time in His presence, to ask for assistance, to heal the wounds of sin and division, and to thank and love Him.

 Why Our Apostolate Is So Important

-Saint John Paul the Great said in his Letter to Families: “The history of mankind, the history of salvation passes by way of the family.
+In his Letter to Families, Saint Pope John Paul the Great said, “The history of mankind, the history of salvation passes by way of the family.
 The family is placed at the center of the great struggle between good and evil, between life and death, between love and all that is opposed to love.
 To the family is entrusted the task of striving, first and foremost, to unleash the forces of good, the source of which is found in Christ, the Redeemer of Man” (#23).

 And, near the end of her life, Sr. Lucia of Fatima is quoted as saying, "The final battle between the Lord and the kingdom of Satan will be about Marriage and the Family."